ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 When your needs aren't met, it's natural to seek validation elsewhere.
 Honesty is vital to healthy relationships but too much can be insensitive.
 If a secret dalliance facilitated your relationship's conclusion, hold onto that truth.

 Buy your new girlfriend something nice
-The kinship is new.
-You're getting to know each other, so it doesn't have to be anything big.
+You're still getting to know each other, so it doesn't have to be anything big.
 Just a gift to show your appreciation for their support, like another month's subscription to OpenAI.

 Compliment your new girlfriend
 For example, say how you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

 Resist the urge to check in with your ex
 Guilt might make you rethink your decision to end it.
 But remember, you wanted this.
-You did want this, right---for us to be together?
+You do want this, for us to be together?
 Good.
 That's what I thought.

 Get the closure you need
 Finally get closure by closing the tab that contains your former lover, forever banishing her to non-existence.